enkidevs/curriculum/Web/HTML/html5-input-form-attributes/pattern-regexp.md

 ---
 ## Practice

-Mark the following strings that would pass this pattern:
+Mark the string that would NOT pass this pattern:

 ```
 <input